By Roy L Hales

 The plaintiff’s lawyer, Harry A Wenngatz, now admits there is no factual basis for the lawsuit.
 He told the court that his clients had been “put up to” making their allegations, but would not disclose the identity of the real instigator of this suit.

 Noba’s lawyer, Matthew Voell, argued that his client’s personal benefit is so remote that it is virtually identical to that of every other Cortes resident.
 Cortes Island’s volunteer organizations enrich our communal experience.

 Delving deeper, Voell broke the plaintiff’s arguments into three categories:

 - Those pertaining to events prior to the fire, which are impossible to claim as having arose because of it.

-- Grants in Aid from April 2018, which the Plaintiffs argued Anderson should not have voted on.
-Voell pointed out that this argument would only apply if she cast the deciding vote, which she did not.
-Anderson was actually on maternity leave at the time.
-She was not present when the vote occured.
+- Grants in Aid from April 2018, which the Plaintiffs argued Anderson should not have voted on – but Anderson was actually on maternity leave at the time and not present when the vote occurred.

-Wenngatz did not wish to comment other than to say everything important had been said in court and if I wanted more I should speak with Anderson’s lawyer.
+The plaintiff’s lawyer did not deny a single detail when this Voell made his statement to the court.
+When I approached him afterward, Wenngatz said he did not wish to comment other than to say everything important had been said in court and if I wanted more I should speak with Anderson’s lawyer.

 Now That Its Over …

 That evening, Director Anderson wrote on the Cortes tideline: “I know that for some of you, no court ruling could convince you of my innocence.
 All evidence aside, some hold a belief that I am corrupt or out to help my rich friends take over the Island.
 I can’t do anything about this misapprehension.
 I am truly doing my very best to serve our collective wellbeing.
 Time is so precious that my attention needs to turn to the light.”